 What Are Solitary Bees?

-How to Identify Solitary Bees
+How to Identify Solitary Bees in the UK.

 Nesting Habits of Solitary Bees

 Since there are so many different kinds within the United Kingdom, their nesting habits can vary massively.

 Having said this, most species such as Mining bees (Andrena) nest underground.
 Not only that, but they will make it themselves — alone and hardworking, they deserve far more recognition than they get!

 So, how do they make their below-the-surface abodes?

 It is all down to the female bee.
 To start with, she will find the best place for her to start her residency and will utilise her body to dig a single nesting chamber out.